Inverted neutrino mass hierarchy and mixing in the Zee-Babu model: Introduction

-In this paper, starting from the neutrino mass matrix, we get the exact solution, i.e., the eigenstates and the eigenvalues.
-As a consequence, the neutrino mixing with large $\theta_{13}$ is generated.
-On the other hand, the Dirac CP violation phase is predicted to either $0$ or $\pi$.
-In this work, the Majorana phases is included and for the inverted pattern, one phase ($\al_{3 1}$) takes the value $2 \pi$.
+In this paper, we focus on the effective mass governing neutrinoless double beta decay and the sum of neutrino masses.
+As will be discussed below, the model can give some regions of the parameters where neutrino mixing angles and the inverted neutrino mass hierarchy obtained consistent with the recent experimental data.
+Indeed, by starting from the neutrino mass matrix in the Zee-babu model\cite{zee,zeebabu,babu}, we get the exact solution, i.e., the eigenstates and the eigenvalues.
+Comparing the model results with the experimental data we get the model parameters.
 The effective mass governing neutrinoless double beta decay and the sum of neutrino mass are consistent with the recent analysis.
-The model gives some regions of the parameters where neutrino mixing angles and the normal neutrino mass hierarchy obtained consistent with the recent experimental data.
-With this exact solution, we can fit the most recent data on neutrino mass and mixing.

 This paper is organized as follows.
 In Sec. \ref{model}, we briefly present the Zee-Babu model and its neutrino mass matrix.
-Sec. \ref{solut} is devoted for the solution and phenomenology with focus on the Dirac and Majorana violation phases.
+Sec. \ref{solut} is devoted for the solution and phenomenology with focus on the inverted spectrum.
 We summarize our result in the last section - Sec. \ref{conc}.